gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## Basics of Booting Up a Real System in gem5

 - **Overview**: gem5 can simulate the process of booting up a real system, providing insights into the behavior of the hardware and software during startup.

-- **Steps Involved**:
+### Steps Involved

 1. **Setting Up the Simulation Environment**:
     - Choose the ISA (e.g., x86, ARM).
     - Configure the system components (CPU, memory, caches).
 2. **Getting the correct resources such as kernel, bootloader, diskimages, etc.**
 3. **Configuring the Boot Parameters**:
     - Set kernel command line parameters, if necessary.
 4. **Running the Simulation**:
     - Start the simulation and monitor the boot process.

 ---